pj-spoelders/md-and-img-changes-helper-tool/README.md

 100% Functional.
 Needs error handling, some typical string handling stuff like trimming, maybe a lookup mechanism

-## Other features that could be added: finding floating img links in .md files.
+## Other features that could be added
+- Finding floating img links in .md files.